Jensen Huang: President and CEO (1993–present)

+As of 2024, Huang has been Nvidia's chief executive for over three decades, a tenure described by The Wall Street Journal as "almost unheard of in fast-moving Silicon Valley".
+He owns 3.6% of Nvidia's stock, which went public in 1999.
+He earned as CEO in 2007, ranking him as the 61st highest paid U.S. CEO by Forbes.
 According to Huang, the three co-founders in 1993 had "no idea how" to start a company, "building Nvidia turned out to have been a million times harder" than they expected, and they probably would not have done it if they had realized up front "the pain and suffering [involved] ... the challenges [they were] going to endure, the embarrassment and the shame, and the list of all the things that [would] go wrong."
 For its first graphics accelerator chips, Nvidia focused on rendering quadrilateral primitives (forward texture mapping) instead of the triangle primitives preferred by its competitors, and barely survived long enough to successfully pivot to triangles only because Sega agreed to keep Nvidia alive with a $5 million investment.
 By the time the RIVA 128 was released in August 1997 and saved the company, Nvidia was down to one month of payroll.
 This resulted in the "unofficial company motto": "Our company is thirty days from going out of business."
 Huang regularly began presentations to Nvidia staff with those words for many years.
 However, Huang regards the "pain and suffering" of Nvidia's early years as essential to the company's success in later years, because it forced him to become a better leader.